bfpepper/interdisciplinary-planning/end-of-mod-planning/appreciative_inquiry.markdown

 # Final Friday School Visioning Session

 ## Connection to Mission
-"Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.
+"Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers."

 To advance this mission, it's important that Turing be a learning organization that can adapt to the needs of students and the market of employment opportunities.
 This requires that Turing have sound routines and practices for understanding what we do well and continue to invest in that work.